Will My Donor Egg Baby Look Like Me? Understanding Genetics and Resemblance

 Genetic Influence in Donor Conception

 Genetics is far from a straightforward equation.
 While a biological child inherits DNA from both parents, how these genes combine is unpredictable.
-Even in families where both parents have similar traits, their children can look vastly different.
+Even in families where both parents have similar traits, their children can look different.
 This is because each person carries a mix of dominant and recessive genes, some of which may not be visibly expressed in previous generations but can suddenly appear in a child.

 For intended parents using donor eggs, the same principle applies.
 The egg donor’s DNA provides the genetic foundation, but the combination of genes from the intended father (or sperm provider) introduces additional variation.
 Even with a carefully selected donor who shares physical traits with the intended mother, there is no certainty that those features will be passed down in the expected way.